What are the admission requirements for the BA in Business Administration? back to top

 Where can I find out what classes will be offered next quarter? back to top

-Current quarter class offering can be found on the online Time Schedule and on the Study Plan websites for the ELC Business Program or the Bothell Business Program Study Plan.
+Current quarter class offerings can be found on the online Time Schedule and on the Study Plan websites for the ELC Business Program or the Bothell Business Program Study Plan.
 You can also get a sneak peek at the upcoming quarter on the same page.

 How can I get into a course that is full? back to top

 For Bothell Business program students only: If a course is full, monitor the web for current enrollment information.
 Enrollment numbers may fluctuate throughout the registration period.
 The Business School office will also send additional instructions via email a few weeks prior to the first day of Registration Period I regarding the Closed Class Process.
-Students will be required to submit an email request if they cannot register for a class that will impede their degree progression/graduation in not taken.
+Students will be required to submit an email request if they cannot register for a class that will impede their degree progression/graduation if not taken.

 When is the last day for me to drop a course? back to top

-Typically, the last day to use your Annual Drop for autumn, winter or spring quarter is the 7th week of the quarter on a Sunday.
+For both Bothell Business program students and ELC Business program in Bellevue students: Typically, the last day to use your Annual Drop for autumn, winter or spring quarter is the 7th week of the quarter on a Sunday.
 For a detailed list of all deadline dates, please refer to the UW Bothell Academic Calendar.

 What does “Prerequisites (cancellation in effect)” mean?
 Does it mean the class is canceled? back to top